skot/bitaxe-doc/BitaxeMAX/README.md

    - These two readme files will guide you throu the process of whats needed to build and order your own BitaxeMAX board.
      - [Assembly-readme](assembly.md)
      - [Building-readme](building.md)
+   - There are some Videos and Streams about how to Assembly a Bitaxe from scratch from some YouTubers such as [D-Central](https://www.youtube.com/@DCentralTech) and [WantClue](https://www.youtube.com/@WantClue)

 2. Schematics

    - Futhermore for a more detailed view into the Schematics of the BitaxeMAX board you can view [BitaxeMaxSchematic](bitaxeMax_schematic.pdf).

+3. Manufacturing Files
+   - In the [Manufacturing_Files_Folder](Manufacturing_Files) you will find all the necessary files to create your own PCB from Gerber files and the BOM(Build of Matierial) a list of all the components needed to build the BitaxeMAX

+---

+## Software

+1. Building your Software

+   - You can build your own binary files from the source code.
+For more details follow this [Placeholder]()

+2. Using a prebuild

+   - Every Bitaxe is controlled by the open source available [ESP-Miner](https://github.com/skot/ESP-Miner) software.
+It features a WebUi for user friendly usage and controlablility.
+     In this repository you will also find a [releases](https://github.com/skot/ESP-Miner/releases) Page that will contain prebuild binary files to flash to your Bitaxe using the [Bitaxetool](https://github.com/johnny9/bitaxetool) created by [johnny9](https://github.com/johnny9)

+3. Flashing Process
+   - The [ESP-Miner](https://github.com/skot/ESP-Miner) Software can be flashed via a USB cable onto the Bitaxe.
+Therefore you need to follow the initial Guide in the repository.

 ---